 Sometimes just becoming more aware of what is in the food they are eating will get people to change their eating habits.
 Studies show that when you show the nutritional content of meal options side by side, people are more likely to take the healthier choice.

-If you have a cafeteria and regularly make meals for your employees, provide the nutritional content of what’s on the menu.
+So, if you have a cafeteria and regularly make meals for your employees, provide the nutritional content of what’s on the menu.
 Not only will this help them make more informed decisions, they can choose what is best for their current health situations.

 Next Steps in How to Boost Nutrition in the Workplace